Skip to main content

 • Auth: Authorization: Bearer <your-api-key>

-Exposes three tool families, all scoped to the agent workspaces and shared organization folders the calling user has access to.
+Exposes several tool families, all scoped to the agent workspaces and shared organization folders the calling user has access to.

 Files